argythana/uam_impact_assessment/README.md

-# Simple examples of UAM impact assessment.
+# Simple examples towards developing Sustainable Urban Air Mobility Indicators (SUAMI).

+Personal hobby repository, inspired by the SIFAR-Med, the [Imafusa](https://www.imafusa-sesar.eu), and the [RefMAp](https://www.refmap.eu/) projects.
 Capacity assessment in another repo.
-Perhaps should be done before impact assessment.
+Perhaps, capacity could be done before or in parallel with impact assessment.

-Focusing on Impact for demo purposes.
+Focusing on Impact Assessment helps identify areas where capacity assessment if a necessary precondition to maximise UAV potential.

 ## Impact type from different perspectives